SamarthBhatia/SelfGrowNetworkDefense/README.md

 The TUI compares each scenario’s fitness, threat levels, and recommended mutations, reloading live with `r`.

+## Swarm Immune Response (Phase 3)

+The system now supports distributed coordination and hardware-backed trust:
+- **Consensus Quarantine:** Cells coordinate isolation of infected nodes using attested signals.
+- **TPM Attestation:** Every cell uses a simulated TPM to sign anomaly reports, preventing poisoning attacks.
+- **Acquired Immunity:** Lineages adapt their genomes in real-time when surviving threats and pass this memory to offspring.
+- **Trust-Based Topology:** Cells actively manage links based on neighbor reputation scores.

+See `docs/swarm-immune-response.md` for details.

 ## Development Basics

 - `cargo build` — compile the runtime.